 The Public and Stakeholder Opinions Panel will assist the study committee in executing the statement of task, particularly with regard to providing public and stakeholder input to understand better the motivations, goals, and possible evolution of human spaceflight.

 Please note: If the presenter has given us permission to post their presentation slides then you may view them here.
-Any other presentations which were provided during open sessions are available through the NRC Public Access Records Office.
+Any other presentations which were provided during open sessions are available through the Academies Public Access Records Office.